ISRIC Spring School 2016

 - Staff of international institutes or organisations (based in ODA as well as non-ODA countries)

 ODA countries are countries that are on the 'DAC list of ODA recipients'.

 The registration fee covers the costs of all course materials and lectures, lunch meals and coffee breaks, and spring school dinner.
 This course is organized on a cost-recovery basis i.e. no profit is made from the course fees.
 Upon completing the course, participants will receive a certificate and free access to software and datasets used during the course.

 Note that in order to be eligible for the early-bird fee you only have to register before 1 January 2016.
 It is not necessary to pay before this date.
 Your participation will be confirmed early March.
 Letters with payment details will be send around the same time.

 Payment is only possible by bank transfer: Read more.

-ISRIC has pre-booked rooms in hotel Hof van Wageningen at a reduced rate of 75 euro per night, including breakfast, excluding 2.00 euro city tax per night.
-The rooms are available until April 1 2015.
-You can make a reservation by sending an email to firstname.lastname@example.org under reference of 'ISRIC Spring School' and your full name and address.
+ISRIC has pre-booked rooms in hotel Hof van Wageningen at a reduced rate of 62,50 per night (excluding breakfast: 12,50 euro) excluding 1.30 euro city tax per night.
+The rooms are available until 24 March 2016.
+You can make a reservation by sending an email to firstname.lastname@example.org under reference of 'ISRIC Spring School'.

 Alternatively, participants may book accommodation using a map of listed hotels: